Raghib syndrome: Treatment

 Usually, treatment involves surgical intervention in order to repair the persistent left superior vena cava (PLSVC) from draining into the left atrium.
 Several surgical options can be used based on the individual.
 The main goal of these surgical interventions is to re-establish intracardiac flow of blood through the heart.
 Atrial patches can be applied to areas of concern such as the roof of the left atrium or where the coronary sinus should be.
 This helps to form a tunnel aiding blood flow.
 Often a surgical correction can be done to divert blood flow from the PLSVC into the right atrium, rather than the left atrium.
 Some sources indicate this is the main surgical solution.
 This can be done by attaching the PSLVC directly to the right atrium using a graft, attaching the PSLVC to the left pulmonary artery with an intra-atrial baffle, or performing a litigation of the PSLVC in general.
 However, surgically attaching the PLSVC to the left pulmonary artery can increase the risk of thrombosis.
-Some sources indicated that re-roofing the coronary sinus is important during this procedure to yield optimum results.
-Another source indicates simple monitoring of an individual and placing them on medications can be used in less extreme cases.
-It is important to seek medical advice from a professional, as symptoms and degrees of this defect can very immensely individual to individual.
+Some sources indicate that re-roofing the coronary sinus is important during this procedure to yield optimum results.
+Another source indicates that simple monitoring of an individual and placing them on medications can be used in less extreme cases.
+It is important to seek medical advice from a professional, as symptoms and degrees of this defect can vary immensely from individual to individual.